tttor/ctrl-foundation/method/policy-based/actor-baseline/ppo_schulman_2017.md

           find that the version with the clipped probability ratios performs best.
       * Without a constraint, maximization of L CPI would lead to an excessively large policy update (L CPI: loss with corservative policy iteration)
+* The proposed objective function: $L^{PPO} = min(L^{UnclippedCPI}, L^{ClippedCPI})$ ...
+Equ.
+7
+  * take the minimum of the clipped and unclipped objective,
+    * so the final objective is a lower bound (i.e., a pessimistic bound) on the unclipped objective.
+  * modify L_CPI, to penalize changes to the policy that move rt(θ) away from 1
+  * the KL penalty performed worse than the clipped surrogate objective

 ## result
 * PPO > TRPO
   * have the stability and reliability of trust-region methods
   * much simpler to implement, more general, and have better sample complexity (empirically).

 ## comment
+* What does this mean?
+> With this scheme, we only ignore the change in probability ratio when it would make the objective improve, and we include it when it makes the objective worse

+* Why does clipping depend on A?
+>  Figure 1 plots a single term (i.e., a single t) in LCLIP ; note that the probability ratio r is clipped at 1 − eps or 1 + eps depending on whether the advantage is positive or negative.

 * What limits the standard polgrad to one grad update per minibatch or why does PPO not have such limit?
   Is it because the surrogate loss/objective?
   * ans: the paper mentions
     > While it is appealing to perform multiple steps of optimization on this loss LP G using the same trajectory, doing so is not well-justified, and empirically it often leads to destructively large policy updates

 * Should it be: grad update per minibatch?
 > standard policy gradient methods perform one gradient update per data sample